• Skip to primary navigation

 Instructions

-• Heat the wok or large skillet over medium-high heat.
-Add the butter and once it melts add in the oil.
+• Begin the easy recipe by heating the wok or large skillet over medium-high heat.
+Add the 1 tablespoon butter and once it melts add in the 2 tablespoons oil.

-• Add the onion and saute for 2 minutes until it begins to soften and become translucent.
+• Add the 1 cup sliced onion and saute for 2 minutes until it begins to soften and become translucent.

-• Add in the prepared zucchini, yellow squash, and mushrooms.
+• Add in the prepared 2 cups zucchini, 2 cups yellow squash, and 1 cup mushrooms.

-• Next, add in the soy sauce and salt and black pepper to taste.
+• Next, add in the 2 teaspoons soy sauce, ¼ teaspoon salt, and ¼ teaspoon ground black pepper.
 Continue to cook, stirring frequently until the vegetables soften to your preference, about 10 minutes.

 • Serve warm with hibachi style fried rice and yum yum sauce.
 Store any leftovers in the refrigerator in an airtight container up to 3 days.